Keep your Wheels where they Belong!

 - All OHVs operating during night hours (from a half-hour after sunset to a half-hour before sunrise), must have lighted headlights and tail-lights.

 o Headlights shall be of sufficient power to illuminate at 300 feet at night under normal, clear atmospheric conditions.

-· Any off-highway vehicle accident resulting in property damage of fifteen hundred dollars or more or injuries resulting in hospitalization or death must be reported immediately to a law enforcement entity.
+· Any off-highway vehicle accident resulting in property damage of $1,500 or more or injuries resulting in hospitalization or death must be reported immediately to law enforcement.

-For more detailed list of federal and state regulations, and a list of frequently asked questions, consult the links below:
+For a more detailed list of federal and state regulations and a list of frequently asked questions, consult the links below:

 Colorado Off Highway Vehicle Coalition (COHVCO)

 Recommendations for Riding in the North Sand Hills (NSH):